-This is part three of a series based on my first playthrough of Fallout 4.
-Each part may be read alone or out of order, it doesn’t matter.
+This is part of a series of stories based on my first playthrough of Fallout 4.
+Each may be read alone or out of order, it doesn’t matter.
 My Fallout 4 fanfiction series does not include the entire story of the Sole Survivor but is intended to fill in the gaps between the quests and storylines experienced within the game.
 In other words, it’s “headcanon.”

 Fallout fiction is rated M, just like the video game, for language, violence, drugs and sexual references.
 However, not all chapters contain romance or sexuality, and chapters containing smut are tagged Wanton Wasteland.

 “MacCready Meets the Mayor” is my take on how MacCready arrived in Goodneighbor and met Hancock for the first time.

 Part 1: MacCready’s Lucky Cap – MacCready meets Daisy & leaves the Gunners.

 Part 2: A Home No More – Fiona adjusts to life in the Commonwealth wasteland.

 Part 3: MacCready Meets the Mayor – MacCready arrives in Goodneighbor.

 Part 8: MacCready’s Wooden Soldier – MacCready & Fiona share a moment.

 Part 9: Wanton Wasteland – Hangman’s Alley – Adults only!
 In a dystopian, post-apocalyptic Boston, the ghoulified mayor of Goodneighbor indulges in whiskey and voyeurism.

 Part 10: Happy Birthday, Fiona – Hancock deals with unrequited lust that just might be love.